Our pediatric neurologists provide expert Neonatal cEEG interpretations.

 Neonatal seizures are epileptic fits that occur during the first 28 days of life.
-One to two percent of all neonates in the U.S. experience seizures.1
+1-2% of all neonates in the U.S. experience seizures.*

 Most neonatal seizures are due to an acute symptomatic neurologic insult.
-And while time-sensitive intervention is critical, neonatal seizures are difficult to diagnose by clinical bedside observation alone.
+While time-sensitive intervention is critical, neonatal seizures are difficult to diagnose by clinical bedside observation alone.

 Treatments guided by clinical observations may result in overtreatment of non-epileptic events or undertreatment of unappreciated subclinical EEG seizures.
 For this reason, continuous EEG is a promising, clinically proven diagnostic tool in newborn intensive care units (NICUs).